A Focus On Animal Care

 Transport Quality Assurance

 All livestock truck drivers delivering pigs to any farm in the supplier’s system or to market must be certified under the National Pork Board’s Transport Quality Assurance (TQA) Program.
 TQA is a program that helps the pig transporters, producers and handlers understand how to handle, move and transport pigs and the potential impacts of those actions on pig well-being and/or pork quality.
-TQA certifications are regularly audited by a CFG team member.
+TQA certifications are regularly audited by a Clemens Food Group team member.

 In the Hatfield program, all pigs are fed a diet of which a majority is comprised of grains including, but not limited to, corn, soybeans, wheat, barley and their associated by-products.
 Diets are formulated and administered based on consultation with an accredited nutritionist or pig nutrition professional, and must be adjusted throughout the grow-out period to meet the pigs’ changing nutritional needs.
 Pigs are never fed, implanted or injected with any hormones or steroids.
 Pigs are never fed Ractopamine, and pig suppliers must have documentation that this restriction is being followed.
-CFG will review the pig supplier’s feed records at defined intervals to determine compliance with these standards.
+Clemens Food Group will review the pig supplier’s feed records at defined intervals to determine compliance with these standards.

 We are morally committed to being responsible stewards of the animals in our care.
-Our harvest facility also has stringent controls in place to ensure animal care and respect are maintained throughout the harvesting process.
+Our harvest facilities also have stringent controls in place to ensure animal care and respect are maintained throughout the harvesting process.
 All team members at the plant undergo extensive training and we routinely receive the highest third party audit scores for our animal care.
 USDA’s Humane Slaughter Act (9 CFR 913) and the North American Meat Institute Animal Handling Guidelines are the foundation of our animal handling programs, training, policies and guidelines.

 Clemens Food Group utilizes a CO2 anesthetizing system that allows pigs to move slowly and more calmly in small groups.
 This results in less stress for the pig as well as improved quality for our products.